 Step 2.
 Click 'Playback' > 'Autoplay', then switch the right button off.
 When the button turns a gray color, it means the Autoplay feature is disabled.

-✅ Fix 2.
-Inactivate the Enhance/Smart Shuffle Feature on Spotify
+Fix 2.
+Inactivate the Smart Shuffle Feature on Spotify (The 'Sparkle' Icon)

-If the Enhance/Smart Shuffle feature is working on your Spotify and leaving you to undergo Spotify playing songs not on your playlist, please try this way:
+If the Smart Shuffle feature is working on your Spotify and leaving you to undergo Spotify playing songs not on your playlist, please try this way:

 Step 1.
 Navigate to one playlist you want to stream on the Spotify app.

 Step 2.
-Put your cursor on the 'ENHANCE' or 'Smart Shuffle' button near the green download tab and turn it off.
+Put your cursor on the 'Smart Shuffle' button (the sparkle icon) under the playlist cover art and turn it off.
+Or, you can find it in the Now Playing bar.

 Step 1.
 Go to the 'Now Playing' bar or screen on Spotify desktop or mobile app.
 Then find the 'Shuffle' icon that looks like two overlapped arrows alongside the 'Previous' option.
 The Shuffle button will be green with a green dot under the arrows.

-If you want to stop Spotify not playing next song in playlist, here is a user guide for you.
-That's to clear the songs that were previously added to the play queue.
+If you want to stop Spotify not playing next song in playlist, you can try to clear the songs that were previously added to the play queue.

 For PC/Mac: